aliyun/terraform-provider-alicloud/website/docs/r/redis_tair_instance.html.markdown

 * `port` - (Optional, ForceNew, Computed) The Tair service port.
 The service port of the instance.
 Valid values: 1024 to 65535.
 Default value: 6379.
 * `resource_group_id` - (Optional, Computed) The ID of the resource group to which the instance belongs.
 * `secondary_zone_id` - (Optional, ForceNew) The ID of the secondary zone.This parameter is returned only if the instance is deployed in two zones.
-* `shard_count` - (Required) The number of data nodes in the instance.
+* `shard_count` - (Optional) The number of data nodes in the instance.
 When 1 is passed, it means that the instance created is a standard architecture with only one data node.
 You can create an instance in the standard architecture that contains only a single data node.
 2 to 32: You can create an instance in the cluster architecture that contains the specified number of data nodes.
 Only persistent memory-optimized instances can use the cluster architecture.
 Therefore, you can set this parameter to an integer from 2 to 32 only if you set the InstanceType parameter to tair_scm.
 * `tair_instance_name` - (Optional) The name of the resource.
 * `vswitch_id` - (Required, ForceNew) The ID of the vSwitch to which the instance is connected.
 * `vpc_id` - (Required, ForceNew) The ID of the virtual private cloud (VPC).